 Structural Coverage* for load-bearing components: Generally not available.

-*The exception to this format is the AmeriGuard warranty offered by USHP, LLC, and RWC Affiliate.
-Under AmeriGuard, homeowners are able to purchase true major structural defect coverage for either one or two year terms.
+*The exception to this format is the Key Estates warranty.
+Under Key Estates, true major structural defect coverage is available for either one or two year terms.

 Under a New Home Structural warranty, the entity responsible for repairs depends on the type of warranty and the time when the defect occurs.